ccao-data/model-res-avm/README.md

 stand out as more influential:

   - Location.
-Two identical single-family homes, one in Wicker Park, the other in the south suburbs, will not receive the same valuation.
+Two identical single-family homes, one in Wicker Park, the other in Markham, will not receive the same valuation.
 Location is the largest driver of county-wide variation in property value.
-This is accounted for in our model through a number of [location-based features](#features-used) such as school district,
-    neighborhood, township, and others.
+This is accounted for in our model through a number of [location-based features](#features-used) such as school district, neighborhood, township, and others.
   - Square footage.
 Larger homes tend to be worth more than smaller ones, though there are diminishing marginal returns.
   - Number of bedrooms and bathrooms.
 Generally speaking, the more rooms